srijansingh/ecommercestore/README.md

-﻿# tuanishstore : an online store
+﻿# Ecommercestore : A multi-vendor e-commerce website